tyconsulting/blog.tyang.github.io/_posts/2014-05-31-updated-opsmgr-2012-alert-update-connector-management-pack.md

 <a href="http://blog.tyang.org/wp-content/uploads/2014/05/image37.png"><img style="display: inline; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/05/image_thumb37.png" alt="image" width="580" height="400" border="0" /></a>

 The discovery is configured to be remotable, but when performing the WMI query for the service, it is always querying the local computer where the discovery script is running.
 This is why the Alert Update Connector service has been incorrectly discovered on agentless monitored computers.
-This is an easy fix. since the target computer name has already been passed to the script, in line 91, “strComputer” needs be changed to “TargetComputer”.
+This is an easy fix. since the target computer name has already been passed to the script, in line 91, "strComputer" needs be changed to "TargetComputer".

 <strong>02.
 Updated the frequency for Alert Update Connector Discovery</strong>